-Distribution in Bahamas/Globally: Guettarda scabra occurs on all island groupings in the Bahamian Archipelago, as well as the Caribbean region and the tropical and subtropical regions of Central and South America
+Distribution: Guettarda scabra occurs on all island groupings in the Lucayan Archipelago, as well as the Caribbean region and the tropical and subtropical regions of Central and South America.

-Medicinal/Cultural/Economic usage: Guettarda scabra is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Guettarda scabra is not known to be used medicinally in the Lucayan Archipelago.